projectatomic/ContainerApplicationGenericLabels/README.md

 in Docker.
 But we believe their should be some generic toplevel names defined that are not vendor specific, or distribution specific.

 We are looking at two types of data here.
-Data used to describe how to RUN, INSTALL, UNINSTALL a container application/image and more generic data describing the contents of the image.

-Here are the list of names we have currently added:
+1. Labels used to describe how to use the application/image

 | Name        | Description                            |
 |-------------|----------------------------------------|